 Find them and try to fill them at a reasonable cost.
 Additionally, you should also look at the competitive edge you can gain.
 Merely imitating competitors doesn’t get companies anywhere.

 Market research also involves looking at customer demographics such as purchasing power, lifestyle, and buying behavior of your current and potential customers.
-Knowing your customer and competitors is important because it gives you an idea of what would be profitable for you to offer.
+Knowing your customers and competitors is important because it gives you an idea of what would be profitable for you to offer.

 Market research done the right way will also hint at how saturated your market is.
 For instance, a densely populated metropolitan city is expected to have a greater demand for events like graduation parties, birthdays, retirement dinners, and weddings, as compared to a small town.